 - Understand the tax implication of all the property types at your disposal and what you are subjected to as a resident or non-resident.

 - You may want to consider a long-term strategy, mostly because of the promising equity gains.
 Besides, you get to be free from realtor fees that accompany buying and selling and also the land transfer tax, both of which could take a big slice of your ROI.

 - In Toronto, buildings owned by reputable developers tend to historically have more potential for appreciation.

 - Consider the location.
 Learn as much as you can about the different locations and their real estate potential.

-Renting, flipping, selling, or buying a rental property in Toronto are no doubt great investment ideas.
+Renting, flipping, selling, or buying rental property in Toronto are no doubt great investment ideas.
 Either of these decisions could turn you into a happy and successful real estate investor.
-Just make sure that you have taken your time to familiarize with the market before arriving at the decision.
+Just make sure that you have taken your time to familiarize yourself with the market before arriving at the decision.
 Where you get stuck, let us help you.